 Experienced rhinoplasty surgeons are sensitive to the concept of ethnicity preservation in rhinoplasty surgery.
 Not everyone wants a stereotypical northern European nose.
 In fact, most patients want to retain the characteristics of their specific ethnicities.
 They just want a nicer version of their current nose and a result that does not make them look like a different person.
 Dr. Ahn ensures that during the consultation there is excellent communication in terms of the patient’s goals.
 For example, some want to remove a familial bump and make the nose straight while others want to retain some of the bump but just want it to be smaller.
 Dr. Ahn takes great pride in his ethnic preservation rhinoplasties.

-EXPECTATIONS AND LIMITATIONS
+NOSE JOB EXPECTATIONS AND LIMITATIONS

 While Dr. Ahn will always strive for excellence, a “perfect” rhinoplasty result is not always achievable.
 It is extremely important that both the doctor and patient have realistic goals.
 Some factors that are less favorable in terms of ultimate outcome include: